GraphtyLove/caching_redis_python/README.md

 That starts to be heavy and slow.
 You analyse your API logs and you notice that 50% of the sentences are very common.

-You could or spend more money on powerful servers or use cache.
+You could either spend more money on powerful servers or use cache.

 You decide to go for caching, you specify a key that contains the sentence in it.